ocean-eddy-cpt/gcm-filters/docs/basic_filtering.rst

 Using Dask
 -----------

-Up to now, we have filtered "eagerly"; when we called ``.apply``, the results were computed immediately and stored in memory.
+Up to now, we have filtered *eagerly*; when we called ``.apply``, the results were computed immediately and stored in memory.
 ``GCM-Filters`` is also designed to work seamlessly with Dask array inputs.
-With `dask <https://dask.org/>`, we can filter "lazily", deferring the filter computations and possibly executing them in parallel.
+With `dask <https://dask.org/>`_, we can filter *lazily*, deferring the filter computations and possibly executing them in parallel.
-We can do this with our synthetic data by converting it to dask.
+We can do this with our synthetic data by converting them to dask.

 .. ipython:: python

-   da_masked = da.where(wet_mask)
+    :okwarning:

+    da_dask = da_masked.chunk({'time': 2})
+    da_dask

 We now filter our data lazily.

 .. ipython:: python
+    :okwarning:

     da_filtered_lazy = filter.apply(da_dask, dims=['y', 'x'])
     da_filtered_lazy